 Policies and Procedures

-Most university students will take English 1101 and 1102/1103 during their first year at UGA.
+Most university students will take English 1101 and 1102 during their first year at UGA.
 However, some students will receive credit for these courses based on the following tests.
-Complete information about Placement is available on the Registrar’s website, under the heading “Credit from Testing,” at: http://www.reg.uga.edu/creditFromTesting.
+Complete information about Placement is available on the "Credit from Testing" page on the Registrar’s website.

-1. The Advanced Placement Test: Students who earn a score of 3 or 4 on the National Advanced Language Placement Test in Literature receive three hours of credit for English 1101; those who earn a score of 5 receive six hours of credit for English 1101 and 1102.
-All AP equivalencies are available on the Registrar’s website:http://www.reg.uga.edu/creditFromTesting/advancedPlacement/uga_ap_credit_equivalencies.
+1. The Advanced Placement Test: Students will need to wait for their test scores to be received by UGA Admissions and properly processed before moving forward with registration.
+Students who earn a score of 3 or 4 on the National Advanced Language Placement Test in Literature receive three hours of credit for English 1101; those who earn a score of 5 receive six hours of credit for English 1101 and 1102.
+All AP equivalencies are available on the Registrar’s website.

-3. The Departmental Placement Test: Beginning in Fall 2003, students not placed by a national placement test will fall into two groups.
-Students with an SATV score of 590 and above or an ACT score of 26 or above will place automatically in ENGL 1101 and may register for that class without any further testing; if these students choose to do so, they may take the Departmental Placement Test voluntarily with an eye to exempting ENGL 1101 with three hours of credit.
-Students with an SATV score of 580 or below are required to take the Departmental Placement Test before registering for a First-year Composition class.
-Specific information about the Departmental English Placement Test can be found at the Testing Services Website:http://testing.uga.edu/english.php.
+3. The Departmental Placement Exam: Beginning in Fall 2003, students not placed by a national placement test will fall into two groups.
+Students with an Evidence Based Reading & Writing (formerly known as SATV) score of 590 and above or an ACT score of 26 or above will place automatically in ENGL 1101 and may register for that class without any further testing; if these students choose to do so, they may take the Departmental Placement Exam voluntarily with an eye to exempting ENGL 1101 with three hours of credit.
+Students with an EBRW (formerly known as SATV) score of 580 or below are required to take the Departmental Placement Exam before registering for a First-year Writing class.
+Specific information about the Departmental English Placement Exam can be found at the Testing Services Website's page on the exam.

 The Departmental English Placement Test consists of two parts, mechanics and rhetoric.
 A score of 22 (part 1) and 20 (part 2) will place students in English 1102 and give them three hours of credit for English 1101.
 Students whose test scores indicate that they might have trouble in English 1101 will write an essay to determine whether they will be advised to take English 1101 or an Academic Enhancement class.

 Students should take the test at a First-year Orientation Session.
 Those who miss the test at Orientation may take it later at University Testing Services in Clark Howell Hall.
-However, the test is not open to students who have taken or are currently enrolled in First-year Composition here or elsewhere.
-For more information, please call (706) 542-3183 or visit the website: http://www.uga.edu/testing.
+However, the test is not open to students who have taken or are currently enrolled in First-year Writing here or elsewhere.
+For more information, please call (706) 542-3183 or visit the University Testing Service Website.

 It is the instructor’s responsibility to judge work and assign grades.
 Consequently, students with questions about final grades should first discuss those questions with their instructors.
-If the problem cannot be resolved in discussion, students may prepare a grade appeal in writing according to the new guidelines established by the Franklin College Bylaws, Article V. The bylaws are available at: http://www.franklin.uga.edu/fac_staff/govern/bylaws.htm.
+If the problem cannot be resolved in discussion, students may prepare a grade appeal in writing according to the new guidelines established by the Franklin College Bylaws, Article V. You may view the Franklin College Bylaws on the College website.

 The University assigns certain grades that are not computed in the grade point average.
 The Incomplete (“I”) is one of these.
 It indicates that students have completed almost all of the course work satisfactorily but were unable to meet the full requirements of the course for reasons beyond their control.